Clear the Shelters day brings crowds to Tulsa SPCA to help pets find 'furever' homes

 The event ran from 10 a.m. to 5 p.m., and by 2 p.m., Jen Bladen, Tulsa SPCA’s director of communications, said more than half of the 40 dogs ready for adoption had been taken home.

-Bladen said a morning rush of adoptees preceded another one after lunch, but one family beat them all by arriving outside the shelter’s gates as early as 5 a.m. for a specific puppy.
+Bladen said a morning rush of prospective adopters preceded another crowd that showed up after lunch, but one family beat them all by arriving outside the shelter’s gates as early as 5 a.m. for a specific puppy.

 Puppies and smaller dogs tend to go faster than older or larger dogs, Bladen said, but they’re all chosen in due time.